A New Estimate of the Cutoff Value in the Bak-Sneppen Model

 \section{Abstract}

-We present evidence that the Bak-Sneppen model of evolution on $N$ vertices requires $N^3$ iterates to reach equilibrium.
+We present evidence that the Bak-Sneppen model of evolution on $N$ vertices requires $N^3$ iterates to reach the stationary state.
 This is substantially more than previous authors suggested (on the order of $N^2$).
 Based on that estimate, we present a novel algorithm inspired by previous rank-driven analyses of the model allowing for direct simulation of the model with populations of up to $N = 25600$ for $2\cdot N^3$ iterations.
-These extensive simulations suggest a cutoff value of $x^* = 0.66692 \pm 0.00003$, a value slightly lower than previously estimated yet still distinctly above $2/3$.
+These extensive simulations suggest a cutoff value of $x^* = 0.66747 \pm 0.00025$, a value slightly higher than previously estimated.
 We also study how the cutoff values $x^*_N$ at finite $N$ approximate the conjectured value $x^*$ at $N=\infty$.
-Assuming $x^*_N-x^*_\infty \sim N^{-\nu}$, we find that $\nu=0.978\pm 0.025$, which is significantly lower than previous estimates ($\nu\approx 1.4$).
+Assuming $x^*_N-x^*_\infty \sim N^{-\nu}$, we find values of $\nu$ which are significantly lower than previous estimates.